The Filmography of Federico Fellini - The Italian Cinematic Master

-Fellini's documentary of himself is as surreal as any of his fictional creations.
-A Director's Notebook was filmed during Fellini's creation of his next movie, Fellini Satyricon, as well as some of the cut scents from A Nights In Cambria.
+Fellini's documentary on himself is as surreal as any of his fictional creations.
+A Director's Notebook was filmed during Fellini's creation of the movie which was to follow it, Fellini Satyricon, as well as some cut scenes from A Night In Cambria.

 Of all of Fellini's films, this one is considered his visionary crowning achievement.
 Set in ancient Rome, it is the story of two young men's riotous and self-indulgent adventures during the reign of Nero.

 Fellini plays a version of himself, as a documentary filmmaker interviewing a troupe of clowns.
-Juxtapositioned against the film crew is a young boy visiting his first circus and seeing the clowns through new eyes.
+Juxtaposed to the film crew is a young boy visiting his first circus and seeing the clowns through new eyes.

-1973 Amaracord (which means "I remember") is a nostalgic fictionalized memoir of Fellini's childhood in Italy's Fascist era.
+1973 Amarcord (which means "I remember" in the dialect of Emilia Romagna, the region where Fellini was born) is a nostalgic fictionalized memoir of Fellini's childhood in Italy's Fascist era.

 Fellini's take on the story of Casanova is based less on the original legend and more on Fellini's idea of Casanova as an ordinary man caught up in extraordinary circumstances.